Haval Shenshou

+In the company's model range, it occupies a place between the Haval H7 and the flagship Haval H9.

+Since August 2024, it has been produced in Russia at the plant near Tula as the second generation Haval F7.
+A coupe SUV version is also available as the Haval F7x since March 2025.

 Overview

 The Shenshou was presented as the production version of the Haval XY Concept unveiled in Auto Shanghai in April 2021.
 The final production version of the Shenshou was unveiled in China in August 2021, and launched on December 18, 2021.

 The Shenshou rides on the LEMON modular platform of Great Wall Motors, and will be equipped with GWM's Coffee Intelligence system for infotainment, using the Qualcomm 8155 chip.

 The term Shenshou is the Chinese word for "Mythical Beast" in English.

 Powertrain

 The Haval Shenshou is powered by a 1.5-litre turbocharged petrol engine tuned to produce 185 hp and 162 lbft of torque, paired with a 7-speed dual-clutch transmission.
 A 2.0-litre engine variant tuned to produce 224 hp and 345 Nm of torque is also available and a hybrid variant will be added in the near future.